 Figure 2.
 Location of the twelve wildlife overpasses included in overpass effectiveness analysis.

 We assessed the wildlife crossings effectiveness of twelve overpasses approximately located within a 500 km radius circle in northwestern North America, inclusive of British Columbia (Canada) Alberta (Canada), Montana (U.S.A.), and Washington (U.S.A).
 All twelve overpasses were built for use by large mammals in montane ecoregions.
 Using multiple camera traps (minimum two) each monitoring project recorded the number of successful passages across the overpass for a variety of ungulate and carnivore species (minimum of 164 monitoring days and maximum of 3180 monitoring days).
 We gathered data for ten large mammal species commonly found in the montane ecoregion of western North America: elk, moose, deer sp. (mule and white tailed), big-horned sheep, black bear, grizzly bear, cougar, coyote, and wolf.
 Similar to Ford et al. (2017), we evaluated the species-specific number of successful crossings per monitoring day to develop a metric that could be compared between structures.
 Subsequently, a taxa-specific, and total crossings regression was performed for all twelve structures in relation to their inner width and inner width:headwall length ratio as estimated from Google Earth Pro.
+We did not have information on relative abundance of each species around each structure which we acknowledge limits the inferential power of this approach.

-Results 3.0
+3.0 Results